 Save 32.5% on an award stay at the InterContinental Phu Quoc

-The way I see it, the single biggest perk of this card is that it offers a free night certificate on the account anniversary every year.
+The way I see it, the single biggest perk of the IHG Premier Card is that it offers a free night certificate on the account anniversary every year.
 The IHG Select Card (no longer open to new applicants) also offers the same benefit.

-So can you actually get two anniversary free night certificates every year?
+Can you actually get two anniversary free night certificates every year?
 The answer is yes, assuming you have both cards.
-That’s a pretty cool perk, since it makes this useful not just for one-night stays, but also for longer stays.
+That’s a pretty cool perk, since it makes this useful not just for one night stays, but also for longer stays.
 If you and your spouse/friend each have both cards, that’s potentially four free night certificates per year.

 Use your anniversary free night certificate at the Crowne Plaza Changi